-The tool kit (1) and the gear change tool (TRX420FA2)(2) are stored under the rear fender cover (page 134).

-After using the tool kit or the gear change tool, be sure to use the rubber band (3) to fasten the tool kit and the gear change tool securely.
+The tool kit (1) is stored under the rear fender cover (page 124).
+After using the tools, be sure to use the rubber band (2) to fasten the tool kit securely.

 An optional, larger tool kit may be available.
 Check with your dealer's parts department.